Tupolev Tu-204

 The Tupolev Tu-204 (Туполев Ту-204) is a twin-engined medium-range narrow-body jet airliner capable of carrying 210 passengers, designed by Tupolev and produced by Aviastar-SP and Kazan Aircraft Production Association.
-First introduced in 1989, it was intended to be broadly equivalent to the Boeing 757, with slightly lower range and payload, and had competitive performance and fuel efficiency in its class.
-It was developed for Aeroflot as a replacement for the medium-range Tupolev Tu-154 trijet.
+First introduced in 1995, it was intended to be broadly equivalent to the Boeing 757, with slightly lower range and payload, and had competitive performance and fuel efficiency in its class.

+It was developed for Aeroflot as a replacement for the medium-range Tupolev Tu-154 trijet in the 1990s.
 The latest version, with significant upgrades and improvements, is the Tu-204SM, which made its maiden flight on 29 December 2010.
 In April 2022, United Aircraft Corporation (UAC) announced plans to assemble 70 Tu-214s by 2030.
+However, in early 2024, Aeroflot expressed intention to transfer its order for fleets exclusively to next-generation MC-21 jets.
+The rejection of the Tupolev has various reasons, including no two-member cockpit, and also the evacuation ramps and about 13% of avionics (e.g. TCAS) still needing to be replaced by Russian equipment.
+The production plan remains, especially for designing new domestic aircraft parts.

 Design and development

 The Tu-204 was designed as a family of aircraft incorporating passenger, cargo, combi and quick-change variants.
 It is powered by either two Aviadvigatel PS-90 or Rolls-Royce RB211 engines.
 The Tu-204 is produced at two of the largest Russian aircraft manufacturing plants in Ulyanovsk (Tu-204 series) and Kazan (Tu-214).

 The Tu-204 cabin is available in several layouts, including the baseline single-class layout seating for 210 passengers and a two- or three-class layout designed for 164–193 passengers.
 A cargo version of the Tu-204 is being successfully operated by several airlines in Europe and Egypt.

 Seating configuration is 3–3 in economy and 2–2 in Business class.
 The business class cabin has a seat pitch of 810 mm.
 The passenger cabin can be divided into compartments according to class with removable bulkheads and curtains.
 Compartments are illuminated by reflected light.
 Overhead bins for passenger baggage and coats are of the closed type.
 The volume of baggage per passenger is 0.052 m3.

 In 1994, the first certificate for Tu-204 aircraft (with PS-90A engines) was issued.
 Subsequently, issued certificates have extended estimated operational conditions.
 The Tu-204-120 variant, certified with Rolls-Royce RB211-535E4 engines, complies with noise regulations described in Chapter 3 of Supplement 16 to ICAO, hence meeting all current European and ICAO requirements.
-It is currently undergoing the certification process with JAA.
 The Tu-204-100 variant, certified with PS-90A engines, complies with noise regulations described in Chapter 4 of Supplement 16 to ICAO which means it is quieter.
 The aircraft was certified to Russian standards AP-25 (harmonized with FAR-25 and JAR-25).